Travels with V

 A few kilometers upstream there used to be a marble quarry.
 It so happens that in the rocks here there are streaks of the same mineral as in Carrara in Italy.
 You can see these light streaks here and there in the river.

 This journey’s longest hike starts in the same spot as the famous “Kungsleden” trail .
 In total this trail is some 400 kilometers long, but we only follow it for 2-3 kilometers, then we break off in the direction of an iconic sight, the so called “Lapporten”, or Lapland Gate.
 It’s an almost perfect semicircle formed by two opposite concave slopes.
 Below the gate is a small hilltop called Paddus, where there was once a place where sacrifices were made to Sami gods.
 And that’s today’s goal.

 We walk in total 14 kilometers this day, through mountain forests, heaths and mires with pale red cloudberries.
-We haven’t walked such a long way in many many years, so the hurting body whispers “thank you” when we drop down in a sofa in the lobby with a cold beer in hand.
+We haven’t walked so much in many years, so the hurting body whispers “thank you” when we drop down on a sofa in the lobby with a cold beer in hand.

-Staying a couple of days near the shores of the big lake Torneträsk we realize that we haven’t once seen boats on the lake.
-This is very unusual, especially given the fact that there’s plenty of fish in the water But the only fishing here is done when the lake is covered with ice, through holes in the ice sheet.
+Staying a couple of days near the shores of the big lake Torneträsk we realize that we haven’t once seen boats on the water.
+This is surprising, given the fact that there’s plenty of fish in the lake.
+But the only fishing here is done when the lake is covered with ice, through holes in the ice sheet.